1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Bharat Pothuri

-What Happens in the Digestive Tract with EoE?
+What Occurs in the Digestive Tract in the case of EoE?

-Inflamed tissue in the esophagus becomes swollen and tight.
-This makes it hard for food to pass through, especially solid foods.
+The swollen and tight inflamed tissue in the esophagus becomes swollen and tight.
+This complicates passage of food particularly solid food.

 2. Narrowing (Strictures)